Betts (2 HRs, 4 hits) leads Red Sox to 6-2 win over Twins

 The Red Sox had 21 pitchers on the roster for the game, with 17 of them in the bullpen in case they were needed.
 They used five pitchers in all.

 Major League Baseball allows teams to expand their rosters as of Sept.
 1, and Boston’s Triple-A team finished its season on Tuesday night.
-The rules are changing in 2020 to allow for more limited call-ups, but for now, Cora said, “The rules are the rules.”
+The rules are changing in 2020 to allow for only more limited call-ups, but for now, Cora said, “The rules are the rules.”

-“Next year you can’t do that,” he said.
-“It’s probably not the first time it’s happened in the game.”

 TRAINER’S ROOM

 Twins: RHP Sam Dyson (biceps soreness) has returned to the Twin Cities.
-He was on the 10-day injured list in August for the same problem. … INF Marwin Gonzalez (abdomen) is not yet ready to return, manager Rocco Baldelli said.
+He was on the 10-day injured list in August for the same problem. … INF Marwin Gonzalez (abdomen) is not yet ready to return, Baldelli said.
 Gonzalez has not played since Aug.
-27. … Max Kepler (upper chest soreness) left in the seventh.
+27. … Kepler (upper chest soreness) left in the seventh.
+Baldelli said he thought it was a muscle spasm. … SS Jorge Polanco had a sore knuckle on his right middle finger and left in the eighth inning.

 Red Sox: INF Michael Chavis (left shoulder sprain), on the IL since Aug.
 12, was scheduled to swing a bat.